datainsights/cdi-microbiome/README.md

 ---

+> 🧠 You’ve learned the framework for free — now apply it to solve real-world, domain-specific problems.

+## 🤝 Contributors

+Maintained by the CDI Team at [ComplexDataInsights.com](https://complexdatainsights.com).
+We welcome improvements, feedback, and collaboration!

+📬 See the [CDI Contribution Guide](https://github.com/datainsights/cdi-framework/blob/main/CONTRIBUTING.md) for how to get involved.

 ## 📄 License

-This guide is released under the [MIT License](LICENSE).
+This project is released under the [MIT License](LICENSE).
-Attribution appreciated when used in educational or published works.
+Attribution is appreciated in derivative works or training use.

----

-## 🧠 Maintainers

-Created and maintained by the **CDI Team** at [ComplexDataInsights.com](https://complexdatainsights.com)